JustPush-io/justpush-sdk-js/README.md

 Our goals it to keep the API as simple as possible.
 Therefore, you can send either:

--   **Topic Title** - When the title exists more then once, the oldest topic will be used.
+-   **Topic Title** - When the title exists more than once, the oldest topic will be used.
 If the name is not in your topic list, a new topic will be created.
 -   **Topic UUID** - Uses the exact match of the topic

 ### Sending multiple images